New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: Final remark

 \section{Final remark}

-We have proposed a novel approach to analyze tracking trajectory data.
-This approach aims at defining the posterior distribution of the clustering probabilities, where the clusters are representative of different behaviors that the animal exhibits and describing the trajectory conditionally on the particular behavior by characterizing the step-length and the turning angle of the movement.
+Motivated by our dataset, in which a female wolf is observed over two time windows, we have proposed a novel approach to analyze trajectory tracking data.
+This approach is aimed at defining the posterior distribution of the clustering probabilities, where the clusters are representative of different behaviors that the animal exhibits, and at describing the trajectory conditionally on the particular behavior by characterizing the associated step-length and turning-angle.

-Our model is based on a GP representation of the $LogitN$ process.
-We have proposed to perform the analysis by defining the covariance structure on an unidentifiable process, which allows us to transport the properties of the GPs to the elements of the probability vectors.
-Our proposal has the invariance properties that allow inference that is unaffected from the reference element chosen and the elements ordering.
-The model is estimated under a Bayesian framework and to avoid possible computational problems, we proposed an MCMC based on an approximation of the multivariate GP.
-The number of latent behaviors is estimated using ICL, one of the most used informational criteria.
+Our model is based on a Bayesian non-parametric approach, where the time varying probabilities $\boldsymbol{\pi}(t)$ are modeled through a $\text{LogitGP}$.
+Our model is invariant with respect to the arbitrary choices of the reference element and the reordering of the labels.
+We have proposed fitting the model under a Bayesian framework and the number of latent behaviors through ICL, which is one of the most frequently used information criterion.

-With a simulation study we show that the propose MCMC algorithm and approximation can recover the parameters used to simulate the data and ICL selects, in most of the cases, the right number of regime.
-Due to the results obtained, we argue that if the computational time is an issue, and if the interest lies only on the likelihood parameters, an efficient version of our model can be implemented.
+We fitted the model on the wolf data.
+The results we obtained are easy to interpret and give insight into wolf behavior, both in terms of movement metrics (in particular, step-length and turning-angle) and the time evolution.

-We then estimate the model on the real data, that is the motivating example under this work.
-The results we obtained are easy interpretable and give a better insight of the wolf behavior, both in terms of movement metrics, i.e. step-length and turning-angle, and the time evolution of the behavior.
-For example the model recognizes the disappearance of one behavior in the second time windows and the appearance of a new one, a feature that with competitive models, such as the HMMs, is hardly justified.
+The advantage of a non-parametric approach is that even though some features of the data are not modeled explicitly, posterior inference may reveal them afterwards.
+An example is the attractive effect of the unknown location of the den.
+The distribution of the turning-angle in HE2 has a peak close to $\pi$, which may be in fact interpretable as the effect of such an attraction \citep{Parton2017}.
+A second example is the seasonality of the components of $\boldsymbol{\pi}(t)$ which is discussed in detail in Section \ref{sec:realdata}.

-The model have been proposed in the particular case of tracking trajectories, but it can be employed in different contexts, in particular in the case of environmental sciences, where spatial information can be incorporated in the probability dependence structure, so that the response variable behaves in a similar way in locations which are close in space.
-This will be the focus on further research.
+The model we have proposed was motivated by a trajectory tracking dataset, but it could be employed in different contexts, in particular in the case of environmental sciences, where spatial information can be incorporated in the probability dependence structure, so that the response variable behaves in a similar way in locations that are close in space.
+This aspect will be investigated in the future.